DS3Lab/shift/README.md

 ## Project Structure

-SHiFT consists of three main components:
+SHiFT consists of the following main components:

 * **SHiFT-QL**: SHiFT-QL is a query language specifically designed for searching machine learning models.
 Under `shiftql/repl`, we provide a REPL (Read Eval Print Loop) for SHiFT-QL.
 Users can type in a query and get the results.
 An example of SHiFT-QL is shown below: